GoogleCloudPlatform/click-to-deploy/vm/docs/wordpress-ha/getting-started-guide.md

 ## WordPress High Availability with Multisite feature enabled

-You can also install WordPress HA with Multiste feature enabled like in screenshot below.
+You can also install WordPress HA with Multisite feature enabled like in screenshot below.

 ![Architecture diagram](images/multisite-feature-screenshot.png)